Lemelson-MIT Student Prize

 Prototypes do not need to be commercially available but they should be commercially viable.
 Applicants are not expected to develop prototypes past early stages nor do they need to present a business plan.
 Commercialization potential is however a criterion of the competition, and prototypes further along in development that exhibit strong commercialization potential may be rated higher than early stage inventions.

-What does it mean to be “an undergraduate student-founded and led team”?
+What does it mean to be “an undergraduate team that is founded and led by an undergraduate student?”

-An undergraduate student-founded and led team is one in which the idea for the invention was generated by an undergraduate student who then built and is actively leading a team of 2-5 students (majority of whom are undergraduates) to develop and commercialize that invention.
+An undergraduate team that is student-founded and student-led is one in which the idea for the invention was generated by an undergraduate student who then built and is actively leading a team of 2-5 students (majority of whom are undergraduates) to further develop the invention.
 Graduate students can be part of the undergraduate team, provided the majority of team members are undergraduates.
-The person submitting the team’s application will be considered the team lead and the main point of contact for anything application-related.
+The student submitting the team’s application will be considered the team lead and the main point of contact for anything application-related.

 Are applicants required to have any patents?